clemenssielaff/notf/pynotf/docs/logic.md

 Early on, we decided that the only thing to emitted by Emitters should be Values, instead of built-in or user-defined types.
 This would allow complete introspection of the system in any environment, and would allow the seamless interaction of Circuit elements defined in compiled languages like C++ and interpreted ones like Python.
 This approach works fine, as long as the only thing that gets passed around is pure, immutable data.
 Immutable being the weight bearing word here.

 Then it came time to think about how basic basic events like a mouse click are propagated through the Circuit.
-Let us assume for now, that we have a mechanism in place to propagate an event (however structured) to each applicable Slots in draw stack-order of their associated Widget.
+Let us assume for now, that we have a mechanism in place to propagate an event (however structured) to each applicable Interops in draw stack-order of their associated Widget.
 There is a whole chapter on this topic alone (see Ordered Emission)
 <br> In previous versions, we had taken the Qt approach of using dedicated event objects.
 Widgets higher up would receive the event first and lower Widgets later.
 Every Widget could "accept" the event, which would set a flag on the event object itself notifying later Widgets that the event was already handled.
 This way they could act differently (or not at all), depending on whether the event has already been accepted or not.
 This of course requires the given event to be mutable, which isn't possible with Values.

 Here a (hopefully) complete list of possible solutions to the problem: